njoylab/docs.echovalue.dev/content/3-token.md

 weight: 15
 title: New API Token
 ---
-# Token
+# Token Management
-## Request a new Token
+## Generating a New Token

-> To require a new API Token, use this code:
+> To obtain a new API token, execute this command:

 ```shell
 curl 'https://token.echovalue.dev' \
 -d 'token=new'
 ```
-> The above command returns a string with just the new TOKEN:
+> This will return a new token as a string.:
 ```shell
 mytoken
 ```